SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 - Only model available for Enterprise Edition

-- One server license + a CAL per user or device
+- One server license plus a Client Access License (CAL) for each user or device

-- Best for: internal apps with small, fixed user counts
+- Best for internal applications with small, fixed and known user counts

 - Monthly or hourly billing per core via Azure Arc

-- Per-core licensing becomes cheaper after ~3.5 years
+- Per Core perpetual licensing becomes cheaper after approximately 3.5 years

 Software Assurance (SA)

-- Annual subscription on top of perpetual licenses
+- Annual subscription layered on top of perpetual licenses

 - Approximately 25% of license cost per year

-- Required for VM deployments in SQL Server 2022+
+- Required for virtual machine deployments in SQL Server 2022 and later

 |---|---|---|---|